Media contempt against Trump is personal: Howard Kurtz

 He has sparred with the likes of Jon Stewart, Whoopi Goldberg, George Clooney, Barbara Walters, Ted Koppel, Brian Williams, Diane Sawyer, Jim Lehrer, Keith Olbermann, Jimmy Carter, and John McCain.
 He has also written for such magazines as Vanity Fair, The Atlantic, The New Republic, the Washington Monthly, New York magazine, and Columbia Journalism Review.

-Donald Trump vs. the Media - An inside look at the scorched-earth warfare that has come to define the Trump presidency and undermine the credibility of the press.
+Donald Trump vs. the Media - An inside look at the scorched-earth warfare that came to define the Trump presidency and undermine the credibility of the press

 Digital Download - How social media has destroyed the gatekeeping role of major news outlets and fostered democracy while also turning Facebook and Twitter into a toxic stew filled with misinformation, bullying and hate speech